Tonywuhk/realai.org/frontier/mountains.md

 ### 8. Neural Interface and Modules

-The architecture needs to be independent enough to allow unlocked learning, so that modules can learn autonomously while communicating with other modules via cleverly designed interface.
-This also covers the case of multi-agent learning where each agent is considered a module and their means of communication the interface.
+* The architecture needs to be independent enough to allow unlocked learning, so that modules can learn autonomously while communicating with other modules via cleverly designed interface;
+* Multi-agent learning where each agent is considered a module and their means of communication the interface; and
+* Stable input and output interfaces for interactions with the environment.

 ### 9. Memory